-One of the strongest forms of drugs derived from morphine, heroin can produce a highly euphoric and cloudy thinking, followed by alternating alert and drowsy states.
-The use of heroin is often stigmatized, but it is growing due to its increased availability and low price, espeically compared with opioid prescription drugs.
+Heroin detox or addiction detox – One of the strongest forms of drugs derived from morphine, heroin can produce a highly euphoric and cloudy thinking, followed by alternating alert and drowsy states.
+The use of heroin or heroin addiction is often stigmatized, but it is growing due to its increased availability and low price, espeically compared with opioid prescription drugs.

 The Dangers: Long-term heroin use can be very harmful to your health.
 Regularly using heroin over a period of time can cause: